Wrexham Cemetery: Chapels

-The grade II-listed Wrexham Cemetery Chapels are located just behind the Ruabon Road gates to the cemetery.
-They were designed by William Turner in the Gothic style and built in 1874.
-They are a set of two symmetrical chapels which are joined to each other by a central archway with a spire-topped tower.
-The heavily moulded archway in gable, is set against the tower's base, which has clasping buttresses and paired Early English bell chamber lights.
-The tower has a heavy broach spire, containing two pierced quatrefoils bands and cross finials.
-The chapels have long-wall entry plans and were built with random rock-faced rubble, containing ashlar dressings and terracotta crested banded slate roofs.
-They are of three bays, each divided by buttresses, and each containing a foiled single light window.
-There are small vestries which project from the chapel's inner sides, while there are paired windows to the east.
-They also each have a three-light east (liturgical) window in geometrical tracery.
+The grade II-listed Wrexham Cemetery Chapels stand immediately behind the Ruabon Road gates.
+Designed by William Turner in the Gothic style and constructed in 1874, they consist of two symmetrical chapels linked by a central archway beneath a tower crowned with a spire.
+The heavily moulded archway, set within a gable, is placed against the base of the tower, which is supported by clasping buttresses and lit by paired Early English bell chamber openings.
+The tower carries a heavy broach spire, pierced by two bands of quatrefoils and surmounted by cross finials.
+The chapels, which follow a long-wall entry plan, are built of random rock-faced rubble with ashlar dressings and terracotta-crested, banded slate roofs.
+Each chapel is divided into three bays by buttresses, and each bay contains a single foiled light window.
+Small vestries project from the inner sides of the chapels, while paired windows light the eastern ends.
+Both chapels also possess a three-light east (liturgical) window filled with geometrical tracery.

-The two chapels are an archetype of a Victorian cemetery's goal to cater to both anglicans and non-conformists.
-The western chapel is declared by the Anglican church to be sacred or holy, while the eastern chapel is protestant but does not conform to the governance of any established Church.
+The two chapels embody the Victorian cemetery's aim of serving both Anglicans and nonconformists.
+The western chapel is consecrated for worship by the Church in Wales, while the eastern chapel is Protestant but remains independent of the governance of any established church.

 Lodge

-Just inside the main entrance to the cemetery is a small two-storey stone lodge.
-The lodge was designed by local architect William Turner.
-It was built as a superintendent's residence and office.
-The lodge's exterior is made of rock-faced random rubble, containing ashlar dressings and terracotta crested banded slate roofs and finials.
-The lodge is in a L-plan with a gabled porch in angle with its left hand wing.
-Its doorway is shallow and segmentally arched, and there are pierced bargeboards to the porch gable.
-It has three-light wood mullioned and transomed windows, with each floor of the left wing having small upper panes, and a half-hipped roof over.
-In the north-facing gable and rear there are also some small upper panes.
-The lodge has axial and end wall stacks.
-The cemetery office is located on the lodge's ground floor, with it also housing two reception rooms downstairs, and a bathroom and two bedrooms upstairs.
+Immediately inside the main entrance to the cemetery stands a small two-storey stone lodge.
+It was designed by the local architect William Turner.
+The building originally served as both a residence and an office for the cemetery superintendent.
+Its exterior is of random rock-faced rubble, with ashlar dressings and a terracotta-crested, banded slate roof crowned by finials.
+The lodge is laid out in an L-plan, with a gabled porch set in the angle of its left-hand wing.
+The doorway is shallow and segmentally arched, and the porch gable is adorned with pierced bargeboards.
+The windows are of three-light timber, mullioned and transomed, with small upper panes on each floor of the left wing, which is capped by a half-hipped roof.
+Small upper panes also appear in the north-facing gable and at the rear.
+The lodge has both axial and end-wall chimney stacks.
+The cemetery office occupies the ground floor, which also contains two reception rooms, while the upper floor provides a bathroom and two bedrooms.
 The lodge is privately rented.